ybenitezf/cdk_polylith/README.md

 build-backend = "poetry.core.masonry.api"
 ```

-Additionally, lets add a poetry config to make poetry build the python virtual environment in the project folder before installing the dependencies, let create a `poetry.toml` file with the content:
+Additionally, let's add a poetry configuration file `poetry.toml` to have poetry build the python virtual environment in the project folder before installing the dependencies.
+The file content should look like:

 ```toml
 [virtualenvs]